michalis-papamichael/FlowerInventoryAssessment/README.md

 ## Setup Instructions
 1) Find the env.ps1 inside FlowerInventoryAssessment/App/Scripts/ directory and change it to match your own connection strings (you can run it yourself or let the app run it)
+   - For production script needs to be executed manually
 2) At the same directory mentioned above find the Sql scripts for the creation of the databases used and execute them in your SQL Server management studio

    - You may need to change the *FILENAME* path inside sql scripts.
 The path is according to what Sql Server version you have installed or in what location Sql server exists.